sajjadium/ctf-writeups/README.md

-Collection of CTF "technical" writeups.
+# Collection of CTF "Technical" Writeups.

 # Preparing the Docker Containers